Michael McMahon: 2010

 McMahon was challenged by Republican and Conservative Party nominee Michael Grimm, a former FBI Special Agent, and Libertarian nominee Tom Vendittelli.
 Grimm won the election, defeating McMahon.
 He was one of a number of freshman Democrats who lost reelection in the GOP landslide of 2010.
 In all, Democrats lost 63 seats in the 2010 Republican landslide.

 2015

 McMahon had publicly expressed a "serious interest" for retaking his old seat, now numbered as the 11th District, in the 2015 special election to replace his successor Michael Grimm.
 Grimm, who defeated McMahon for reelection in 2010, announced his plans to resign in January after pleading guilty to a felony tax evasion charge on December 23, 2014.
 McMahon, however, declined to run, deciding to enter the race for Staten Island (Richmond County) District Attorney, and the Democratic nomination went to New York City Councilman Vincent J. Gentile, who was from the Brooklyn portion of the district.

+Richmond County District Attorney

 In November, McMahon defeated Republican candidate Joan Illuzzi for Staten Island District Attorney.
 In April 2024, following the resignation of former Erie County District Attorney John Flynn, McMahon was sworn in as President of the District Attorneys Association of the State of New York.